 Bike accidents are often caused by a careless driver.
 If you were struck while riding your bike, you may consider filing a lawsuit against the driver whom you believe is responsible for your injuries.
 You can potentially recover damages from the defendant in your case if you succeed in this claim.
 If a careless motorist collided with you, you can base your lawsuit on a theory of liability known as negligence.

-All motorists in Florida must exercise care when they drive.
+All motorists in West Palm Beach must exercise care when they drive.
 Bicyclists have the same rights as motorists, but car and truck drivers often do not treat them the same way.
 When a person or entity has a legal obligation to exercise care, but fails to do so and causes injury, that person may be held accountable.

 The four elements of a negligence lawsuit require a victim to show that: